Onur-Akman/DictionaryApp/README.md

 ## License

 This project is licensed under the MIT License.
-For more information, refer to the SEVVAL VE ONUR file.
+For more information, refer to the [LICENSE](LICENSE) file.